rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ---
-title: Switching from Sprockets to Webpack
+title: How we switched from Sprockets to Webpack
 author: Ross Kaffenberger
 published: true
 summary: Lessons learned adopting the Webpacker gem in an existing Rails app